emosheeep/lockfile-conflicts/README.md

 A common way of distributing merge drivers is to check the configuration file in elsewhere and provide a script to copy it to `.git/config`.

 In this project, the step above is included by `lockfile install` command.

+# Questions

+## Why does `runAfter` to be triggered weirdly?

+We execute `runAfter` by checking if there's a **conflicts information file** exist.

+The file will be recorded in a temp location under the config directory when it happened, and will be removed when you successfully rebase or merge.
+All of these steps depend on specified git hooks and also will be triggered by them.

+But unfortunately, the lifecycle hooks that git provides are incomplete, which means we'll lose context and causes temp file remains if you abort a rebase or merge process.

+Next time you succeed to make a commit action, the `post-commit` hook triggers as usual but it will execute `runAfter` because the temp file exist.
+This is why the case happens.

+Don't worry about this, because **we'll delete temp file first to avoid mis-executing and these hook won't affect your commit result**.
+Just ignore it and then everything will be okay in next execution.

 # Contribution